 In 2012, staff worked to construct ten (10) permanent monitoring locations for the Hydrolabs in five (5) watersheds in Auburn (Saugahatchee Creek, Parkerson Mill Creek, Moores Mill Creek, Town Creek and Chewacla Creek).
 These permanent monitoring locations allow for long-term deployment of the Hydrolabs thereby enabling staff to evaluate longer term data trends.
-The two (2) Hydrolabs have been launched on Parkerson Mill Creek since July 2012.
+Staff completed a one year deployment of the Hydrolabs on Parkerson Mill Creek in July 2013, and began a one year deployment of the units on Saugahatchee Creek in August 2013.
 The intent is to monitor each watershed on a yearly rotation and to reduce downtime with equipment.
 In 2012, the City also entered into a bench serve agreement with Hach Hydromet to ensure the proper maintenance and calibration of the Hydrolabs throughout the year.
+Each Hydrolab is shipped to Hach on a quarterly basis for performance testing, evaluation and calibration.

-In 2012, the City collected 1,973 turbidity samples (40 routine sampling sites), more than 207,000 water quality data points using two HACH Hydromet Hydrolab DS5 multi-parameter sondes, collected and analyzed 5 MS4 "first flush" samples for BOD, COD, TSS, Sulfide, Copper, Zinc, Oil and Total Phosphorus, and collected and analyzed 4 composite samples for total phosphorus in Saugahatchee Creek.
-In addition to routine programs, the City also analyzed 20 samples for ammonia and/or e-coli leading to the confirmation and repair of 2 sanitary sewer concerns in 2012.
-The City has collected over 13,900 turbidity samples since launching the routine turbidity monitoring program in 2006.
+In 2013, the City collected 1,920 turbidity samples (40 routine sampling sites), more than 259,200 water quality data points using the Hydrolabs, performed continuous monitoring of upstream/downstream reference sites on Parkerson Mill and Saugahatchee Creeks (20 and 15 minute logging intervals, respectively) utilizing Hydrolab Water Quality Sondes, collected and analyzed 10 MS4 "first flush" samples for BOD, COD, TSS, Sulfide, Copper, Zinc, Oil and Total Phosphorus, and collected and analyzed 8 composite samples for total phosphorus in Saugahatchee Creek.
+In addition to routine programs, the City also analyzed 12 samples for ammonia and/or e-coli leading to the confirmation and repair of 3 sanitary sewer concerns in 2013.
+The City has collected over 15,820 turbidity samples since launching the routine turbidity monitoring program in 2006.